DANNYDEE93/Deployment4/README.md

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/dep4remoterepo.jpg)
 _______________________________________________________________________

+<ins> **Additions to Jenkinsfile through VS code editor** </ins>
-&emsp;&emsp;&emsp;&emsp;		Below are important additions that I changed in the Jenkinsfile to include the dependencies to sustain the virtual environment for the build stage, saves the test stage results, deletes old builds and running processes attached to them.
+&emsp;&emsp;&emsp;&emsp;		The changes include the dependencies to sustain the virtual environment for the build stage, saves the test stage results, deletes old builds and running processes attached to them.
 The script also installs dependecies for  Gunicorn with the Flask application to run as a HTTP web server that runs python applications.
 The web server can then run as a daemon or an automated dormant background process to handle client requests when necessary preventing the server from getting overwhelmed.

 _______________________________________________________________________________________-

-stage ('Build') {
+* stage ('Build') {
 steps {
 sh '''#!/bin/bash
 python3 -m venv test3